A maximum penalised likelihood approach for semiparametric accelerated failure time models with time-varying covariates and partly interval censoring: Application

-The dataset considered here includes basic demographic information and medical records for 207 patients (100 patients were randomly assigned to the WBRT arm and 107 patients to the observation arm), totaling 1187 longitudinal entries.
+In this section, the WBRTMel trial data, previously analysed in \cite{Hong2019}, is re-analysed using an AFT model adjusted with systemic therapy as a time-varying covariate to evaluate the effectiveness of WBRT treatment directly on the time to intracranial failure.
+The trial dataset considered includes basic demographic information and medical records for 207 patients (100 patients were randomly assigned to the WBRT arm and 107 patients to the observation arm).
+The time-to-event is the time to intracranial failure (in years).
 Of the full cohort, 86 patients (41.5\%) experienced interval-censored failure times, 28 patients (13.5\%) experienced left-censored failure times, and the remaining 93 (45\%) of time-to-event records are right-censored.
 Notably, there were no exactly observed events in this dataset.

-We incorporated five time-fixed covariates: the treatment group (observation or whole-brain radiation therapy (WBRT)), gender (female or male), presence of extracranial disease at baseline (absent or present), number of melanoma brain metastases (MBM) (1 or 2-3) and age (in years, rounded off to one decimal place).
-In addition, one time-varying (dichotomous) covariate is considered in this application, which is the use of systemic therapy (no or yes), where the values are constant between any two consecutive examinations.
-Here, the number of longitudinal entries for the patients varies between 1 and 44.
-Out of 207 patients, 12 have their longitudinal records of systemic therapy use partially missing.
-These missing values are imputed as "no" in this study, assuming patients did not receive systemic therapy during these periods.
+Besides the treatment group (observation or WBRT), the AFT model was adjusted for four additional time-fixed covariates: gender (female or male), presence of extracranial disease at baseline (absent or present), number of melanoma brain metastases (MBM) (1 or 2-3) and age (in years).

+The AFT model also incorporated a single time-varying covariate representing the status of systemic therapy.
+During the treatment process, each patient could receive systemic therapy over multiple time periods, where a value of 1 indicated that systemic therapy was active, and 0 indicated it was inactive.
+Consequently, each patient could have multiple instances of 0's and 1's as time progressed, reflecting changes in their systemic therapy status.
+In this dataset, the number of 0's and 1's per patient ranged from 1 to 44, with a total of 1,187 recorded values.
+For 12 patients with missing systemic therapy data, the values were replaced with ``No" in the analysis.

-A summary of the variables is shown in Table \ref{table_MBM_covariates}.
-Two-thirds of the patients are male and the average age is 61.3 (SD=12.2).
-At the time of randomisation two-thirds of the patients had extracranial disease and nearly 40\% had more than one MBM.
-With regards to the time-varying covariate, 55.6\% of the patients had received systemic therapy at some point in time during the study.
-These patients received systemic therapy for 39.6\% of the follow-up duration on average.
+A summary of the covariates is shown in Table \ref{table_WBRTMel_covariates}.
+Two-thirds of the patients were male and the average age was 61.3 years (SD=12.2 years).
+At the time of randomisation, two-thirds of the patients had extracranial disease and nearly 40\% had more than one MBM.
+With regards to the time-varying systemic therapy, in addition to the longitudinal records of the total frequency of therapy shown in the table, 44\% of the patients received systemic therapy at some point during the study.